lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 3. Automatically generated OG Images don’t support emojis, and titles may occasionally overflow the image boundary, making them partially invisible, despite margins and padding being set in the template.

 Thank you for taking the time to explore and use the Astro AntfuStyle Theme.

+If you encounter any issues, find errors, or see opportunities for improvement, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme/discussions) or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).

 Let’s keep pushing forward and making great things happen --- your input is always welcome! 🙌